Chapter 2 - Mr. Modesto

 Unexpected, she thought, but a flickering hope lit inside her for the possibility that maybe he would have a request for her.
 She merrily stood up and patted her long skirt, trying to fix herself for something like that.
 “Very well, Mrs. Lucía, thank you.”

-Kassandra followed the slithering receptionist to the company telephone down in the ground floor.
+Kassandra followed the slithering receptionist to the company telephone down in the first floor.
 There, she was given the receiver as they arrived.
 “Thank you,” they smiled to one another as Mrs. Lucía recoiled on her chair.
 “Hello, master?”

 “Kassie, hello?
 Good grief, it was hard to find one, but I managed to borrow a landline,” he exclaimed.
 “Is Mr. Anon there with you in the office?
 Or did you see him earlier today?”